 COMM 323.
-Digital Video Production and Editing - An introduction to the process of creating digital video media, whether for "limited" inhouse use, web use, CD/DVD use, or for broadcast purposes.
+Digital Video Production and Editing - An introduction to the process of creating digital video media, whether for "limited" in-house use, web use, CD/DVD use, or for broadcast purposes.
 The course provides an orientation to professional digital video procedures and equipment essential for quality field and studio productions.
 Students learn to use leading video-editing software on state of the art MAC workstations configured for multimedia development and design.
 Prerequisites: CIS 120, CIS 125, CIS 130, COMM 270, and COMM 313 or consent of the instructor.
 Offered every term.
 Three semester hours.

 COMM 324.
-Multimedia Journalism Practicum (Wired) - An opportunity for students to reinforce journalistic theory and practice as part of a team whose goal is to produce a quality thirty-minute weekly program which airs on the campus internal cable channel 97.
-The show is posted weekly on the Communications Website and on iTunes.
-Students have the opportunity to research, report, write, anchor, edit, direct, technically direct, produce, and serve as videographers, audio technicians, and studio and field camera operators to produce these programs.
+Multimedia Journalism Practicum (Stampede TV) - An opportunity for students to reinforce journalistic theory and practice as part of a team whose goal is to produce a high-quality bi-weekly program which airs on the campus internal cable channel 97.
+The show is posted weekly on the MilliganStampede.com website.
+Students have the opportunity to research, report, write, anchor, edit, direct, technical direct, produce, and serve as videographers, audio technicians, and studio and field camera operators to produce these programs.
 Students may take this course repeatedly and accumulate credit hours.
-This course (and/or COMM 325) is required in the Communications major (Multimedia Journalism emphasis) and the Multimedia Journalism minor.
-As part of a multimedia environment, students will occasionally work with students in COMM 325 (Multimedia Journalism Practicum (Stampede).
+This course (and/or COMM 325) is required in several of the Communications concentrations (Digital Media, Film Studies, Public Relations and Advertising, Multimedia Journalism) and the Multimedia Journalism minor.
+As part of a multimedia Journalism Practicum (Stampede).
 Prerequisites: COMM 205 and 323 or consent of the instructor.
 Offered every term.
 One to three semester hours.

 COMM 325.
 Multimedia Journalism Practicum (Stampede) - An opportunity for students to use and reinforce journalistic theory and practice as part of a team whose goal is to produce a high-quality newspaper and Web-based news site, The Stampede.
 Students will plan, report, write, edit, and publish regular issues of The Stampede online and in print.
 Students may take this course repeatedly and accumulate credit hours.
-This course (and/or COMM 324) is required in the Communications major (multimedia journalism emphasis) and the multimedia journalism minor.
-As part of a multimedia environment, students will occasionally work with students in COMM 324 Multimedia Journalism Practicum: (Wired).
+This course (and/or COMM 324) is required in several of the Communications concentrations (Digital Media, Film Studies, Public Relations and Advertising, Multimedia Journalism) and the Multimedia Journalism minor.
+As part of a multimedia environment, students will work with students in COMM 324: Multimedia Journalism Practicum: (Stampede TV).
 Prerequisites: COMM 205 and 323 or consent of the instructor.
 Offered every term.
 One to three credit hours.

 COMM 331.
-Advanced Reporting - Students will explore and apply intermediate-level reporting and writing techniques for various media forms, including opportunities to report in specialty areas ("beats").
+Advanced Reporting - Students will apply intermediatelevel reporting and writing techniques for various media forms, including opportunities to report in specialty areas ("beats").
 Prerequisite: COMM 205.
-Offered fall term even years.
-Three semester hours
+Offered fall term odd years or as needed.
+Three semester hours.